Zachary Athekame

-Zachary Christopher Athekame (born 13 December 2004) is a Swiss professional footballer who plays as a right-back for club AC Milan.
+Zachary Christopher Athekame (born 13 December 2004) is a Swiss professional footballer who plays as a right-back and right wing-back for club Lyon, on loan from club AC Milan, and the Switzerland national team.

 Club career

+Early career

 Athekame spent his youth career at Swiss clubs Athlétique-Régina FC, Olympique de Genève FC, Servette and Meyrin.

+Neuchâtel Xamax

 He joined Neuchâtel Xamax in February 2022, then playing in the Swiss Challenge League, subsequently signing his first professional contract with the club on 12 December 2022.

+Young Boys

 On 30 December 2023, Swiss Super League club Young Boys announced an agreement to sign Athekame until 2028, and he was loaned back to Neuchâtel Xamax for the second half of the 2023–24 season.

+AC Milan

-On 15 August 2025, Athekame signed a five-year contract with Italian Serie A club AC Milan.
+On 15 August 2025, Athekame signed a five-year contract with Italian club AC Milan.
+Later that year, on 24 October, he scored his first league goal for the club in stoppage time of a 2–2 draw with Pisa.

+Loan to Lyon

+On 14 August 2026, Athekame joined French side Lyon, on loan for the 2026–27 season.

 International career

 Born in Geneva, Switzerland, Athekame's father is Nigerian and his mother is Swiss from Neuchâtel.
 He is a Swiss youth international, having debuted for the Switzerland U21s in September 2023.

 He was called-up for the first time with the senior Switzerland national team by head coach Murat Yakin for the 2026 FIFA World Cup qualification match against Slovenia on 13 October 2025, in which Athekame did not play during a goalless draw.